denoland/manual/basics/import_maps.md

 import lodash from "lodash";
 ```

+To make the above `import lodash from "lodash"` work, we simply add the
-We simply add the following to the `deno.json` configuration file.
+following to the `deno.json` configuration file.

 ```json
 {